ipfs/js-ipfs/SPEC/FILES.md

   - `create` is a Boolean to indicate to create the file if it doesn't exist (default: false)
   - `truncate` is a Boolean to indicate if the file should be truncated after writing all the bytes from `content` (default: false)
   - `length` is an Integer with the maximum number of bytes to read (default: Read all bytes from `content`)
+  - `raw-leaves`: if true, DAG leaves will contain raw file data and not be wrapped in a protobuf (boolean, default false)
+  - `cid-version`: the CID version to use when storing the data (storage keys are based on the CID, including it's version) (integer, default 0)
 - `callback` is an optional function with the signature `function (error) {}`, where `error` may be an Error that occured if the operation was not successful

 If no `callback` is passed, a promise is returned.